 The Victorian Race Walking Club runs three points competitions during the winter season

-Points are progressively accumulated as the winter season progresses with trophies to be awarded at our Winter Season Presentations at the end of the Winter Season.
-The winners of each Style Award division and the first 3 places in each division of the Handicap and Actual Times competitions will be awarded trophies at our end of season presentations on Saturday 1st September 2018.
+Points are accumulated as the winter season progresses, with trophies to be awarded at our Winter Season Presentations at the end of the Winter Season.
+The winners of each Style Award division and the first 3 places in each division of the Handicap and Actual Times competitions will be awarded trophies at our end of season presentations on Saturday 31st August 2019.

-After the final round of our points competition on Saturday 11th August, the final results for the Handicap, Style Award and Actual Times competitions are shown below.
+After the latest round of our 2019 winter season points competition, the progressive results for the Handicap, Style Award and Actual Times competitions are shown below.